US student loans

 - Students providing their UK bank account details to the Student Financial Support team

-- The completion of a Satisfactory Academic Progress report (SAP) by your Tutor/Supervisor sent to Student Financial Support team
+- The completion of a Satisfactory Academic Progress report (SAP) by your Tutor/Supervisor sent to Student Financial Support team prior to the January and May disbursements.

-Tuition Fees and Deposit requirements
+Tuition fees and deposit requirements

 Tuition fee deposits